Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: Numerical results

-The \emph{GMI performance} of 64QAM, 256QAM and geometrically shaped constellation \emph{optimized with respect to GMI} (denoted as $\text{256GS}_{\text{GMI}}$) with respect to number of quantization bits is shown in Fig.~\ref{fig:GMI_quantization}~(a).
-The shaping gain compared to 256QAM for 8 bit quantization of the constellation optimized with respect to GMI is $0.15$~bits/symbol and it is lower than the gain shown when observing and optimizing with respect to MI.
+The \emph{GMI performances} as a function of number of quantization bits of 32QAM, 64QAM, 256QAM, $\text{256QAM}_{\text{MB}}$ and geometrically shaped constellation \emph{optimized with respect to GMI} (denoted as $\text{256GS}_{\text{GMI}}$) are shown in Fig.~\ref{fig:GMI_quantization}~(a).
+The shaping gain compared to 256QAM for 8 bit quantization of the constellation optimized with respect to GMI is $0.15$~bits/symbol which is lower than the $0.2$~bits/symbol gain shown when observing and optimizing with respect to MI.
 The shaping gain compared to 256QAM degrades as the number of quantization bits decreases from 8 to 5, however, the gain improves for 4 and 3 bit quantization.
 The highest achieved GSC gain compared to 256QAM is $\sim 0.25$~bits/symbol and it is achieved for 3 bit quantization.
 In this regime, the optimal QAM size is reduced to $M=64$, and achieves similar GMI to the $\text{256GS}_{\text{GMI}}$ constellation.
+Whereas, compared to a QAM constellation of size $M=32$, the $\text{256GS}_{\text{GMI}}$ constellation achieves gain of around $0.1$~bits/symbol.
+Also, due to lack of ideal Gray coding, the GMI performance of 32QAM is penalized compared to 64QAM.
+When observing GMI, the gains of PCS are higher than the ones obtained with GCS with a difference of up to $0.15$~bits/symbol.
+However, PCS has a higher complexity compared to GCS because it requires a distribution matcher and dematcher.
+Similar to uniform QAM, for severe quantization, $\text{256QAM}_{\text{MB}}$ is penalized, and the modulation size would need to be reduced to maintain shaping gain.
 In Fig. \ref{fig:GMI_quantization}~(b), the constellations learned for quantization of 8, 5, 4 and 3 bits are shown.
 The shape of the learned constellations optimized with respect to GMI are similar to the ones optimized with respect to MI.
-For a higher number of quantization bits, the shape of the constellation is circular and as the number of quantization bits decreases, the learned constellations take a more rectangular form of apparent lower cardinality, which is more robust in highly noisy environments.
+For a higher number of quantization bits, the shape of the constellation is circular and as the number of quantization bits decreases, the learned constellations take a more rectangular form of apparent lower cardinality.
+The rectangular form of the constellation decreases the effect of quantization noise, while the decrease of the cardinality makes the constellation more robust to highly noisy environments.
+Observe, for systems dominated by uniformly distributed quantizaition noise, uniform points position are optimal \cite{Gray98}.